 Juliet is “not yet fourteen”

 In Shakespeare’s Romeo and Juliet, Lady Capulet says her daughter is “not yet fourteen.”
 Juliet was two weeks from her fourteenth birthday.
 “Ready for marriage,” her mother said.
-After all, Lady Capulet says, she was already a mother at that age.
-Though we never are told her lover Romeo’s age, it’s apparent that Romeo is older, but still of tender chin (without beard).
-Today, that would be “statutory rape,” a crime.
-But should we make young lovers into criminals?
-And should Romeo have to register as a predatory offender in Minnesota?
-Or should Minnesota pass a Romeo and Juliet law to spare them their awful fate?
+After all, Lady Capulet says she was already a mother herself at that age.
+Though we never are told lover Romeo’s age, Romeo is older, though still of tender chin (little beard).
+Today that would be “statutory rape,” a malum prohibitum crime.
+But should we be making young lovers into criminals?
+And should Romeo have to register as a predatory offender, in Minnesota?
+Or instead, should Minnesota pass a Romeo and Juliet law that would spare them from their awful fate?

-Each from families bearing grudges towards each other, the star-crossed lovers’ end is tragic.
+Each from enemy families, the star-crossed lovers’ end is tragic.
 But were they criminals?
 Not then, as Juliet’s mother makes clear.

 Romeo and Juliet Law